ParkerICI/premessa/README.md

 # cytofNormalizeR

-R implementation of bead normalization for CyTOF data.
+R implementation of bead-based normalization and debarcoding for CyTOF data.

+**The software is still under heavy testing and the name will change.
+Please contact us with bugs/feature requests**

 **---> Make sure to have a backup copy of your data before you use the software! <---**